Brent Cross Town

 Brent Cross Town will be a new 1 million square metre (10 million square foot) mixed-use neighbourhood spanning 180 acres, with 50 acres of open space, parkland and playing fields.

-Brent Cross Town has a focus on sport, well-being and a net zero carbon future.
+Brent Cross Town has a focus on health, well-being and a net zero carbon future.

-It is set around 50 acres of parks and playing fields, featuring 6,700 new homes and 275,000 square metres (3 million square feet) of offices, retail, leisure and community facilities.
+It is set around 50 acres of parks and playing fields, featuring 6,700 new homes, 275,000 square metres (3 million square feet) of workspace and 42,000 square metres of retail, leisure and community facilities.
 The first phase of homes and offices is expected from 2024.

 Capital investment - real estate